nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 R = .1

 # run EM one at a time, then re-constrain the parms
+###-- with some extra coding, the loop can be stopped when a given
+###-- tolerance is reached  by monitoring em$like at each iteration ...
 for (i in 1:150){
 em = EM(y, A, mu0=mux, Sigma0=Sigmax, Phi, Q, R, max.iter = 1)
 Phi= diag(0,2)